About the project

 - Build partnerships and create opportunities for collaboration between regional and metropolitan services

-- Reduce waste and improve efficiency of patient flow from initial presentation to diagnosis
+- Reduce waste and improve efficiency of patient flow from initial presentation to diagnosis and treatment

 Background